andrepinto42/andrepinto42/README.md

 --------------

 It it's worth mentioning my curriculum it's not only OOP projects.
-See some more projects I have built:
+See some more projects I have made just *Click it*:

 <div>
   <a href="https://github.com/andrepinto42/Computacao-Grafica">